isomerpages/govtech-corp/_our-capabilities/Cybersecurity.md

 <img style="width: 100%" height="auto" width="100%" alt="GovTech capability centre for cybersecurity" src="/images/About Us/Our capabilities/Cybersecurity_banner.jpg">
 </div>
 <h3>What we do</h3>
-<p>The Cybersecurity Group (CSG), within the Government Technology Agency,
-is a team of cybersecurity professionals, led by the Government Chief Information Security Officer, responsible for cybersecurity planning to operations, in delivering a trusted digital government for Singapore.</p>
 <p>Our mission is to secure government Info-Communications Technology and
-Smart Systems, and to respond swiftly to any cyber attack.
+Smart Systems, and to respond swiftly to any cyberattack.
 We achieve this through the timely detection of cyber threats, developing cyber capabilities, and&nbsp;enhancing the public sector’s cybersecurity posture.</p>
 <ol data-tight="true" class="tight">